 In line with our ongoing programme of improvements, we are pleased to announce the release of the 20.7 product update.
-The newest version of our solution is now available, containing a variety of new features and improvements to existing features in response to requests from customers.
+The latest version of our solution is now available, containing a variety of new features and improvements to existing features in response to requests from customers.

 Customers with our Journey Management solution will see several new features across our Web Portal and SmartPOD application.
 The Schedule Execution Board (SEB) can now return journeys based on search criteria entered by the user.
 This will remove the initial wait time to return the default results for ‘All Journeys’ and tailor results to the user, making the experience faster and easier for our customers.
 The system will also save search settings if a user has to navigate to a different page of the Web Portal before returning to the SEB.